 - Having a secure password.

 - Installing a security plugin.

 It’s so important that you keep your WordPress version and plugins up to date.

 As a blog designer for WordPress, it’s shocking to see how many people don’t perform updates on their blog.
 While updates are created to enhance the functionality of WordPress and your plugins, updates are also there to patch any security holes within your installation.

-A great number of blogs have been hacked simply because the site owner did not keep their WordPress installation and plugins up to date.
+A significant number of blogs have been hacked simply because the site owner did not keep their WordPress installation and plugins up to date.

 2. Change Your Password

-I’ve come across a lot of unsecure passwords in my years as a blog designer.
+I’ve come across a lot of insecure passwords in my years as a blog designer.

 In order to create a new username, you will have to create a new user, and delete the admin user.
 However, before you delete the admin user, please make sure you’ve assigned all of your content to the new user.
 You can find a great tutorial on how change your WordPress username at WPBeginner.